Lonelywalf/minecraft-info-display/README.md

 ### Customization:
 - Change the display order
-- Change the (absolute) position of the HUD
+- Change the (relative/absolute) position of the HUD
 - Change the color of the text
 - Change the background color
-- Customize the HUD text
+- Customize the HUD texts
 - and more!

 ![Screenshot](https://github.com/Lonelywalf/minecraft-info-display/blob/1.21/images/customizationExamples.png)